 Subscribed and sworn to before me this the 21st day of January, A. D. 1918.
-[SEAL.]
-P. G. HOUCHINS,
+P. G. HOUCHINS, Notary Public in and for Harris County, Tex.
+SEAL.

+.
 Before me, the undersigned authority, on this day personally appeared B. S.

-Before me, the undersigned authority, on this day personally appeared D. D. Davison, who, being by me duly sworn, on oath says: My name is B. S. Davison.
+Davison, who, being by me duly sworn, on oath says:

+My name is B. S. Davison.
 At the present time I am manager of service for the chamber of commerce of the city of Houston, Tex.
-Up to about March 1, 1917, and for several years prior thereto, I was the superintendent of police for the city of Houston, and as such superintendent I was personally acquainted with D. R. Patton, a mounted officer of the department, who was killed by negro soldiers of the Twenty-fourth United States Infantry on the night of August 92 1017 23, 1917.
+Up to about March 1, 1917, and for several years prior thereto, I was the superintendent of police for the city of Houston, and as such superintendent I was personally acquainted with D. R. Patton, a mounted officer of the department, who was killed by negro soldiers of the Twenty-fourth United States Infantry on the night of August 23, 1917.

 Officer Patton worked under me for several years, and was an excellent officer.

 He was in perfect health and drew a salary of \$95 per month.

 Subscribed and sworn to before me this the 2d day of February, A. D. 1918.
-[SEAL.]
-P. G. HOUCHINS,
+(SEAL.)
+P. G. Houchins,

-Before me, the undersigned authority, on this day personally appeared Dr. James A. Hill, who, being by me duly sworn, on oath says: My name is Dr. James A. Hill.
+Before me, the undersigned authority, on this day personally appeared Dr. James A. Hill, who, being by me duly sworn, on oath says:

+My name is Dr. James A. Hill.
 I am a physician and surgeon, graduate of Tulane University, at New Orleans.
 Since 1896 I have been actively engaged as a physician and surgeon.